forcedotcom/dev-scripts/DEVELOPING.md

 ## List of Useful commands

-_These commands assume that they are executed from the top-level directory.
+_These commands assume that they are executed from the top-level directory._
-Internally, they delegate to `lerna` to call them on each npm module in the packages directory._

 ### `yarn bootstrap`